Len Andrews: Playing career

 After the war, he signed for his first club Reading in July 1919.
 During the 1919–20 season he was part of the last Southern League representative XI, playing in a fixture against Corinthians.
 At the end of the 1919–20 season Reading, along with most of the Southern League clubs, formed the Third Division of the Football League.
 Andrews spent the first season of the new division with Reading before returning to Southampton in August 1921.
-During his second spell at Reading, Andrews formed a "exciting partnership" with Jimmy Carr on the left-wing, which was to be briefly re-created at Southampton a few years later.
+During his second spell at Reading, Andrews formed an "exciting partnership" with Jimmy Carr on the left-wing, which was to be briefly re-created at Southampton a few years later.

 In his first season back at The Dell he helped the Saints to the Third Division South title.
 By now the goals were few and far between and, although his enthusiasm carried him through another two seasons, he was no longer a first choice player, losing out firstly to Joe Clark for much of the 1922–23 season and then to Henry Johnson the following season.
 On 17 February 1923 he was drafted in as goalkeeper for a match at Port Vale when Tommy Allen was taken ill; he acquitted himself well as the game finished goalless.

 He played his final match for Southampton at Blackpool on 24 November 1923.
 During his two spells with Southampton he played 180 games in all competitions, scoring 40 goals of which exactly half were from penalties.

 In August 1924 he joined Watford on a free transfer.
 He made 38 league appearances for the club, as well as a further two in the FA Cup, playing as either an inside forward or left winger.
 He finished the 1924–25 season joint top scorer alongside Fred Pagnam with six league and one FA Cup goals.
 However, he was released by Watford at the end of the season.

 After retiring from the game in 1925, he returned to Southampton where he took up a career as an insurance salesman.
 He became an outstanding bowls player and won honours at county level.
 He died in January 1969, shortly after his 80th birthday.